JackSzwergold/Cheat-Sheets/content/mamp/connecting_to_mamp_from_windows_on_a_macos_install_of_virtualbox_2.md

 The most immediate way you can connect to a `host` machine is to use the default VirtualBox user network gateway of **10.0.2.2**.

-So if you were to connect to MAMP on Mac OS X running on port **8888**, the address to connect to would be:
+So if you were to connect to MAMP on macOS running on port **8888**, the address to connect to would be:

 	http://10.0.2.2:8888